sheikh-20/sheikh-20/README.md

 > I build mobile apps in Kotlin language with Jetpack Compose, with clean architecture and the SOLID principle to ensure the colorful software engineering.
 > I'm happy to be a part of a great developer community where sharing is caring.

-> Apart from coding, I like climbing, having chats in the evenings with friends and playing computer games.
+> Apart from coding, I like reading history books, exploring techstack, having chats in the evenings with friends and playing computer games.
 > As corona limited a few outdoor hobbies, I also bought myself a 3D printer which I feed with plastic and construction plans.